Linear Adversarial Concept Erasure: Experiments

-\citet{DBLP:journals/corr/Islam} introduced the Word Embedding Association Test (WEAT), a measure for the association of similarity between male and female related words and stereotypically gender-biased professions.
-The test examines, for example, whether a group of words denoting STEM professions is more similar, in average, to male names than to female ones.
-We measure the association between Female and Male names and (1) career and family-related terms; (2) Art and Mathematics words; (3) Artistic and Scientific Fields.
-We report the test statistic, \textsf{WEAT's} $d$ (see \citet{DBLP:journals/corr/Islam} for more details), and the $p$-values after rank-$1$ projections in \cref{tab:weat}. \method\ is most effective in decreasing biased associations to nearly nonsignificant $p$-values.
+\paragraph{Word Association Tests.} \citet{DBLP:journals/corr/IslamBN16} introduce the Word Embedding Association Test (WEAT), a measure for the association of similarity between male- and female-biased words as well as stereotypically gender-biased professions.
+The test examines, for example, whether a group of words denoting STEM professions is more similar, on average, to male names than to female ones.
+We measure the association between stereotypically male and female names and (1) career- and family-related terms, (2) art and mathematics words, and (3) artistic and scientific fields.
+We report the test's statistic, \textsf{WEAT's d}, and the associated $p$-values after applying a rank-$1$ projection in \cref{tab:weat}. \method is the most effective method.\looseness=-1

-\paragraph{Influence on Semantic Content.} Does \method\ damage the semantic content of the embeddings?
-We run SimLex-999 \citep{DBLP:journals/coling/HillRK15}, a test that measures the quality of the embedding space by comparing word similarity in that space to a human notion of similarity.
-The test is composed of pairs of words, and we calculate the Pearson correlation between the cosine similarity before and after projection, and the similarity score that humans gave to each pair.
-Similarly to \citet{ravfogel-etal-2020-null}, we find no significant influence on correlation to human judgement, from 0.399 for the original vectors, to 0.392 after rank-1 projection and 0.395 after 1 iteration of INLP.
-See \cref{app:neighbors} for the neighbors of randomly-chosen words before and after \method.
+\paragraph{Influence on Semantic Content.} We now test to what extent \method damages the semantic content of the word representations.
+We evaluate our word representations using SimLex-999 \citep{DBLP:journals/coling/HillRK15}, a test that measures the quality of the representation space by comparing word similarity in that space to lexical similarity, as judged by human annotators.
+The test is composed of pairs of words, and we calculate the Pearson correlation between the cosine similarity before and after projection, and the similarity score that human annotators gave to each pair.
+Similarly to \citet{ravfogel-etal-2020-null}, we find no significant influence on correlation with human judgments.
+Specifically, we observe a Pearson correlation of $0.399$ with the cosine similarity over the original representations, $0.392$ after applying a rank-1 orthogonal projection, estimated by \method, and $0.395$ after 1 iteration of INLP.
+See \cref{app:neighbors} for the neighbors of randomly chosen words before and after \method.